“Uh … is this that copywriting island again?” you wonder aloud. “That one with Daniel’s lab on it?”

 “Got to get Daniel to give me a new one of these,” you mumble to yourself, shoving the remote into your pocket.

-You look around, but you don’t recognise any landmarks.
 So you start walking through the oddly-coloured trees.

 As you trudge, strange noises and screeches echo from the distance.
 Above you, a shadow whips past through the tree canopy.
-You look up, but it’s already gone.

 “Ugh, please tell me that wasn’t a monkey,” you mutter.
 “I hate monkeys.
 Never in ten million years would I want to run into one of those on this island.”